 Next, create a List action method inside the Home controller with the code shown below:

-Finally create a view called ShowTime inside the Views ➤ Shared folder with the following code:
+Finally create a Razor view called ShowTime inside the Views ➤ Shared folder with the following code:

-You will see the ShowTime View being invoked instead of List View and it shows the elapsed time.
+Now check the working of this Hybrid Filter by running the app and navigating to the URL – /Home/List.
+We see the ShowTime View being invoked instead of List View and it also shows the elapsed time.

 The below image shows it:

-So with this hybrid filter I am able to do both the functionality in a single file.
+So with this hybrid filter we can do both the functionalies in a single file.

 Exception Filters allow catching exceptions without having to write try & catch block.
 They implement the IExceptionFilter or IAsyncExceptionFilter interface.
 The IAsyncExceptionFilter interface is used for creating Asynchronous Exception Filters.